zoe-gif/md-notes/Study notes/QS/Building Contract/Standard Form of Building Contract (Without Qty) 2006.md

 - The Architect shall issue a Defects Rectification Certificate for the Relevant Part upon the completion of rectifying defects to that part under clause 17.5.

+### 18.4 Liquidated abd ascertaubed damages

+- Where the Employer required the Contractor to pay or allow liquidated